robertorosero/pyhtonmig/Doc/library/dbm.rst

    modified by the prevailing umask).

-The object returned by :func:`.open` supports most of the same functionality as dictionaries; keys and their corresponding values can be stored, retrieved, and deleted, and the :keyword:`in` operator and the :meth:`keys` method are available.
+The object returned by :func:`.open` supports the same basic functionality as dictionaries; keys and their corresponding values can be stored, retrieved, and deleted, and the :keyword:`in` operator and the :meth:`keys` method are available, as well as :meth:`get` and :meth:`setdefault`.

+.. versionchanged:: 3.2
+   :meth:`get` and :meth:`setdefault` are now available in all database modules.

 Key and values are always stored as bytes.
 This means that when strings are used they are implicitly converted to the default encoding before being stored.